AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 | Standard_D13_v2 |8 |56 GB |8 |Temporary (SSD) =400 GB |16 |16x500 |
 | Standard_D14_v2 |16 |112 GB |8 |Temporary (SSD) =800 GB |32 |32x500 |

-For deployment considerations to be aware of when you're planning to use these resources, see [Sizes for virtual machines](/documentation/articles/virtual-machines-windows-sizes/).
-For information about pricing of the various sizes, see [HDInsight pricing](/pricing/details/hdinsight/).
+For deployment considerations to be aware of when you're planning to use these resources, see [Sizes for virtual machines](../virtual-machines/virtual-machines-windows-sizes.md).
+For information about pricing of the various sizes, see [HDInsight pricing](https://www.azure.cn/pricing/details/hdinsight/).

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > If you plan on having more than 32 worker nodes, either at cluster creation or by scaling the cluster after creation, then you must select a head node size with at least 8 cores and 14 GB of RAM.
 >
 >

 Billing starts when a cluster is created, and stops when the cluster is deleted.
-For more information on pricing, see [HDInsight pricing details](/pricing/details/hdinsight/).
+For more information on pricing, see [HDInsight pricing details](https://www.azure.cn/pricing/details/hdinsight/).

 ## <a name="use-additional-storage"></a> Use additional storage
 In some cases, you might add additional storage to the cluster.
 For example, you might have multiple Azure storage accounts for different geographical regions or different services, but you want to analyze them all with HDInsight.

 You can add storage accounts when you create an HDInsight cluster or after a cluster has been created.
-See [Customize Linux-based HDInsight clusters using Script Action](/documentation/articles/hdinsight-hadoop-customize-cluster-linux/).
+See [Customize Linux-based HDInsight clusters using Script Action](./hdinsight-hadoop-customize-cluster-linux.md).

-For more information about secondary Azure Storage account, see [Using Azure Storage with HDInsight](/documentation/articles/hdinsight-hadoop-use-blob-storage/).
+For more information about secondary Azure Storage account, see [Using Azure Storage with HDInsight](./hdinsight-hadoop-use-blob-storage.md).

 ## <a name="use-hiveoozie-metastore"></a> Use Hive/Oozie metastore
 We recommend that you use a custom metastore if you want to retain your Hive tables after you delete your HDInsight cluster.
 You will be able to attach that metastore to another HDInsight cluster.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > An HDInsight metastore that is created for one HDInsight cluster version cannot be shared across different HDInsight cluster versions.
-For a list of HDInsight versions, see [Supported HDInsight versions](/documentation/articles/hdinsight-component-versioning/#supported-hdinsight-versions).
+For a list of HDInsight versions, see [Supported HDInsight versions](./hdinsight-component-versioning.md#supported-hdinsight-versions).
 >
 >